alodieboissonnet/DashboardNPS/README.md

 # DashboardNPS
 Dashbord analysing the link between customer satisfaction and turnover in R shiny

+A copy of this dashboard has also been carried out with Tableau software.

 ## Context
 The objective of this dashboard is to study the correlation between the satisfaction of a shop's customers and the turnover they generate.
 Customer satisfaction is studied through the variable of the NPS (Net Promoter Score), calculated as follows: NPS = % promoter customers - % detractors customers